TallKite/linnstrument-firmware/README.md

 Edos above 24 approximate 12edo, in other words there are dots about every 100 cents.
 41edo is an exception.
 It has kites like a Kite guitar.

+All of microLinn's settings are remembered by the 6 presets except the scales, rainbows and dot patterns.

 What advantages does microLinn's 12edo have over the standard, non-microLinn 12edo?
 It can be stretched and/or detuned, plus you get multi-colored note lights.